colts70/The-Sematic-Stack/README.md

 - which name is canonical
 - which entity the site represents

-HESS declares this **explicitly at the root**:
+HESS declares this **explicitly at the first hop**:

 - one entity
 - one canonical name
-- one authoritative domain
+- one authoritative set of anchors

 This collapses duplicate content, URL fragmentation, and entity confusion **before they affect rankings**.